Nonprofit Partners in Education

 We all know that schools can’t do it all when it comes to providing family-centered opportunities.
 Identifying the right nonprofits to complement educational programming is another way that educators and community leaders can partner together to address student’s needs and ultimately build stronger communities around the school.

-In this episode, Michelle speaks with Rev. Bill Stanfield, a Greensboro, NC native who holds a Bachelors Degree in History from the University of North Carolina at Chapel Hill.
-Stanfield and his wife met at Princeton Theological Seminary from which they both obtained Masters of Divinity Degrees.
-Stanfield was a speaker at TEDx Charleston in 2013 and is also a graduate of the SC Governor’s School for Economic Development, The SC Department of Commerce Economic Developer’s School and the SC Community Development Institute of Clemson University, among others.
+In this episode, Michelle speaks with Rev. Bill Stanfield, a Greensboro, NC native who holds a bachelor’s degree in history from the University of North Carolina at Chapel Hill.
+He and his wife met at Princeton Theological Seminary from which they both obtained Master of Divinity Degrees.
+Stanfield was a speaker at TEDx Charleston in 2013 and is also a graduate of the SC Governor’s School for Economic Development, the SC Department of Commerce Economic Developer’s School and the SC Community Development Institute of Clemson University, among others.
 Stanfield is a co-founder of the Metanoia Community Development Corporation of North Charleston where he currently serves as the Chief Executive Officer.

 Metanoia, founded in 2002, is a non-profit organization which works to support the local community through educational and youth leadership programs.
 Their work in the Lowcountry of South Carolina serves as a model for how nonprofit organizations can complement what students get outside of their traditional K-12 education.